Kishorebskr/Qw-Assess/README.md

 ## Highlights

- -->I've configured the pipeline to use an "S3 bucket" for remote state storage and a "DynamoDB table" for state locking.
+  * I've configured the pipeline to use an "S3 bucket" for remote state storage and a "DynamoDB table" for state locking.
- -->Implemented PDB(Pod desruption Budget) to ensure the high availability.
+  * Implemented PDB(Pod desruption Budget) to ensure the high availability.
- -->Its possible from my end for live demonstration on AWS environment
+  * Its possible from my end for live demonstration on AWS environment

 ## Security

- --> Adhered with SOC-1 security practices like storing environment secret credentials like AWS secrets in secured platform etc., in Github Actions.
+  * Adhered with SOC-1 security practices like storing environment secret credentials like AWS secrets in secured platform etc., in Github Actions.
- --> when it comes to production scenario the Policy gates can be enforced for branch, environment, and image restrictions before deploys.
+  * when it comes to production scenario the Policy gates can be enforced for branch, environment, and image restrictions before deploys.

 ## Below Enhacement can be done (not included in this project)

- -->I can setup the readiness/liveliness probe to ensure the pod health.
+  * I can setup the readiness/liveliness probe to ensure the pod health.
- --> And also i would implement "OIDC authentication" for GitHub Actions instead of long-lived AWS credentials for the fine grained authentication.
+  * And also i would implement "OIDC authentication" for GitHub Actions instead of long-lived AWS credentials for the fine grained authentication.

 ## CI/CD Pipeline